peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 * **Conversation start hooks** - Run once at the beginning of a conversation.
 Their output is added to the conversation context and persists throughout the session.
 * **Per-prompt hooks** - Run with each user message.
 Their output is added only to the current prompt.

-You can view your current context hooks using the "/context hooks" command in the Amazon Q CLI session which will give you output similar to the following:
+You can view your current context hooks using the **"/hooks"** command in the Amazon Q CLI session which will give you output similar to the following:

 ```
-> /context hooks
+> /hooks

 🌍 global:
     Conversation Start: